Age of Aquarius: Overview

 The approximate 2,160 years for each age corresponds to the average time it takes for the vernal equinox to move from one constellation of the zodiac into the next.
 This average can be computed by dividing the Earth's 25,800-year gyroscopic precession period by 12, the number of zodiacal signs.
-This is only a rough calculation, as the length of time it takes for a complete precession is currently increasing.
+This is only a rough calculation, as the length of time it takes for a complete precession is currently decreasing (because the rate of precession per year, an inverse relationship to the period, is increasing).
 A more accurate set of figures is 25,772 years for a complete cycle and 2,147.5 years per astrological age, assuming a constant precession rate.
-According to various astrologers' calculations, approximate dates for entering the age of Aquarius range from 1447 CE (Terry MacKinnell) to 3597 CE (John Addey).
+According to various astrologers' calculations, approximate dates for entering the age of Aquarius range from 1447 AD (Terry MacKinnell) to 3597 AD (John Addey).

 Astrologers do not agree on when the Aquarian age will start or even if it has already started.
 (Campion 1999) lists various references from mainly astrological sources for the start of the Age of Aquarius.
 Based on Campion's summary, most published materials on the subject state that the Age of Aquarius arrived in the 20th century (29 claims), with the 24th century in second place with 12 claimants.
 (Note: Eight researchers claim the Aquarian age will arrive in the 25th century while the 21st, 26th, and 27th centuries have seven supporters each.
 Other centuries that have a number of supporters for the beginning of the Aquarian age include: 22nd and 23rd centuries (6 each); 19th century (5); and the 18th century (4).)

 Astrological ages are taken to be associated with the precession of the equinoxes.
 The slow wobble of the Earth's rotation axis on the celestial sphere is independent of the diurnal rotation of the Earth on its own axis and the annual revolution of the Earth around the Sun.
-Traditionally this 25,800-year-long cycle is calibrated, for the purposes of determining astrological ages, by the perceived location of the Sun in one of the 12 zodiac constellations at the vernal (Spring) equinox, which corresponds to the moment the Sun is perceived as crossing the celestial equator, marking the start of spring in the Northern Hemisphere each year.
+Traditionally this 25,800-year-long cycle is calibrated, for the purposes of determining astrological ages, by the perceived location of the Sun in one of the 12 zodiac constellations at the vernal (Spring) equinox, which corresponds to the moment the Sun is perceived as crossing the celestial equator, each year marking the start of spring in the Northern Hemisphere, and the start of autumn in the Southern Hemisphere.
 Roughly every 2,150 years the Sun's position at the time of the vernal equinox will have moved into a new zodiacal constellation.

 In 1929 the International Astronomical Union defined the edges of the 88 official constellations.
-The edge established between Pisces and Aquarius officially locates the beginning of the Aquarian Age around 2600 CE.
-Many astrologers dispute this approach because of the varying sizes and overlap between the zodiacal constellations.
-They prefer the long-established convention of equally-sized signs, spaced every 30 degrees along the ecliptic, which are named after what were the 12 background zodiacal constellations when tropical astrology was codified c.
-100 CE.
+The edge established between Pisces and Aquarius officially locates the beginning of the Aquarian Age in 2595 AD Many astrologers dispute this approach because of the varying sizes and overlap between the zodiacal constellations.
+They prefer the long-established convention of equally-sized signs, spaced every 30 degrees along the ecliptic, which are named after what were the 12 background zodiacal constellations when tropical astrology was codified circa 100 AD.